edlai/edlai.github.io/docs/home/here.md

 There are several sections of this Wiki.

 - [Engineering](dev/softwares/index.md)
-There are some of my reports and homeworks when I was a BSEE undergraduate student in university or in my career.
+There are some of my reports and homeworks when I was a BSEE undergraduate student at university or in my career.

 - [Education](edu/qualitative-research/index.md)
-There are some of the reports and homeworks when I was a MSMIE graduate student.
+There are some of the reports and homeworks when I was a MSMIE postgraduate student.
 But it's still under construction now.

 - [Living](collections/index.md)
-My collection from Internet.
+Anything about living.

 <!--